 Sometimes, casting directors are looking for someone who can juggle, or do a back handspring, or simply has a passport.
 All of these abilities go under "Special Skills" at the bottom of the page.
 The more skills you have, the more marketable you are.

 One page only.
 It's tempting to expand your resume beyond one page, but don't.

 Eight by ten, please.
 Your standard headshot is eight inches by ten inches.
 And since it gets attached to the back, your resumé should also be that size.

 Professional credits go first.
 Then come your educational credits, and then your community theatre credits.
 As you gain more experience, start to eliminate the amateur credits.

 K.I.S.S.
 There was a professor in college who taught an acronym: K.I.S.S., which is short for Keep It Simple ****head.
 (A profane bunch, our mentors...)

 This maxim applies to many things in life, but he was referring to our acting resume.
 It was overcrowded with every role we had played and every class we'd taken.
 In an effort to impress casting directors, we were actually just turning them off.
 And making ourselves less likely to land an acting job.

 Don't make that same mistake.
 Remember: KISS KISS...

 A final word of advice: The acting resume format is always different.
 Every actor's story is unique, and so every resumé is unique.
-Use my guidelines of course, but find a way to tell them where you've been and what you can do.
+Use these guidelines of course, but find a way to tell them where you've been and what you can do.

-If you need a clearer picture of an acting resume format, you should take a look at my acting resume samples.
+If you need a clearer picture of an acting resume format, you should take a look at these acting resume samples.
 Whether you're a beginner or a pro, there's an example that's right for you.